Client Login

 The 2025 NIC changes: what you need to know

-From 6 April 2025, employers face significant changes to their NICs obligations.
-Secondary Class 1 NICs will increase by 1.2% to 15%¹, while the earnings threshold for employer NICs will decrease from £9,100 to £5,000¹.
-For many businesses, this means thousands of pounds in additional employment costs.
+Since 6 April 2025, employers have been navigating significant changes to their NIC obligations.
+Secondary Class 1 NICs increased by 1.2% to 15%¹, while the earnings threshold (the point at which employers begin paying NICs) reduced from £9,100 to £5,000¹.
+These adjustments have led to a substantial rise in employment costs for many businesses.

 Salary exchange – a powerful cost-saving tool

-Salary exchange schemes provide an effective solution for managing these increased employment costs.
-This arrangement allows employees to exchange part of their salary for non-cash benefits, creating significant tax advantages:
+A salary exchange scheme remains an effective solution for managing these increased employment costs.
+This arrangement allows employees to exchange part of their salary for non-cash benefits, creating notable tax advantages:

-• For employers: lower gross salaries mean reduced NICs payments, offsetting the rate increase.
+• For employers: lower gross salaries mean reduced NICs, offsetting the rate increase

-Salary exchange can be used for benefits like bike-to-work schemes, childcare vouchers and holiday purchase.
-Not only does this flexibility help to offset rising NICs, but it also enhances employee wellbeing and improves retention rates in today’s competitive talent market.
+Salary exchange can be used for desirable benefits like bike-to-work schemes, childcare vouchers and holiday purchases.
+Not only does this flexibility help to offset rising NICs, but it also enhances employee wellbeing while strengthening your ability to attract and retain top talent in today’s competitive job market.

-Furthermore, employers can achieve additional NIC savings when employees direct bonuses into their pension plans, further maximising tax efficiency.
+Furthermore, employers can achieve additional NIC savings when employees direct bonuses into their pension plans.

 Cost savings in action